-- 1 To DISCUSS and EXPLAIN the fundamental concepts of software security and defensive programming. - 2 To ENUMERATE the vulnerabilities in a typical memory unsafe language and the potential attacks/exploits. - 3 To LEARN counter mechanisms for preventing the security vulnerabilities from being exploited and those for ensuring secure programs. - 4 To ANALYSE the limits of the applicability of the SAST tools as well as the DAST tools. - To DESIGN a program free from the known vulnerabilities as well as to withstand the zero-day vulnerabilities. - 6 To APPLY the skills learnt to generate secure programs.
+Co urse Objectives 1 to discuss and explain the fundamental concepts of software security and defensive programming.
+2 to enumerate the vulnerabilities in a typical memory unsafe language and the potential attacks/exploits.
+3 to learn counter mechanisms for preventing the security vulnerabilities from being exploited and those for ensuring secure programs.
+4 to analysethe limits of the applicability of the sast tools as well as the dast tools.
+5 to design a program free from the known vulnerabilities as well as to withstand the zero-day vulnerabilities.
+6 to apply the skills learnt to generate secure programs.